Heritage Crafts

 Issues affecting the viability

-• The craft is labour intensive which puts people off learning it.
+• Skills issues: The craft is labour intensive which puts people off learning it.
 It takes dedication and a lot of time to hone your skills.

-• The grindstones used to brilliant cut glass are principally of aluminium oxide, although historically they were made of sandstone from Craigleith in Edinburgh.
+• Sourcing raw materials and equipment: The grindstones used to brilliant cut glass are principally of Carborundum and Alexcite materials although historically they were made of sandstone from Craigleith in Edinburgh.
 Diamond impregnated wheels can be useful for roughing out.
 For some years it was difficult to source the wheels, however, there is now a source of new grinding wheels in the UK which is making the craft more accessible again.

-• The high cost of the materials and labour compared to the low cost and high speed of computer designed vinyl graphics reduces the number of clients willing to commission work.
+• Market issues: The hard to find materials and high labour compared to the low cost and high speed of computer designed vinyl graphics reduces the number of clients willing to commission work.

 Training organisations